Ron Haddrick: Theatre

 Haddrick first appeared on the stage in 1949 at the Adelaide Tivoli Theatre.
 Later, he was invited to join the Stratford Memorial Theatre (now the Royal Shakespeare Theatre).
 During five seasons in Stratford-upon-Avon he performed with Laurence Olivier, Vivien Leigh, John Gielgud, Peggy Ashcroft and Michael Redgrave.

-On his return to Sydney, roles followed with the Trust Players, and when the Old Tote Theatre Company formed, Haddrick played in over forty productions.
+On his return to Sydney, he gained roles with the Trust Players.
+After the Old Tote Theatre Company formed, Haddrick played in more than forty productions.

 Radio and television

 Haddrick has worked extensively in radio and TV throughout his career, notably for the Australian Broadcasting Corporation.
 He made an early television appearance in the 1960 television play Close to the Roof.
-He had his first starring TV role as Dr. William Redfern in The Outcasts, later appearing as the alien "Adam Suisse" in G K Saunders' pioneering children's science fiction series The Stranger, broadcast on the ABC in 1964–65.
-In 1969 and once more in 1982, he voiced Ebenezer Scrooge for two Australian produced adaptations of A Christmas Carol, giving way to more work along the same lines in the Australian animation field in 1977 with a shorter version of Jules Verne's Journey to the Center of the Earth.
+He had his first starring TV role as Dr. William Redfern in The Outcasts.
+He later appeared as the alien "Adam Suisse" in G K Saunders' pioneering children's science fiction series The Stranger, broadcast on the ABC in 1964–65.
+In 1969 and again in 1982, he voiced Ebenezer Scrooge for two Australian-produced adaptations of A Christmas Carol.
+He worked along the same lines in the Australian animation field in 1977 with a shorter version of Jules Verne's Journey to the Center of the Earth.

 Narrator

-He has also narrated six audio books of the British children's TV series Thomas the Tank Engine & Friends released by ABC For Kids which were written by Christopher Awdry and illustrated by Ken Stott.
+Haddrick also narrated six audio books of the British children's TV series Thomas the Tank Engine & Friends, released by ABC For Kids.
+These were written by Christopher Awdry and illustrated by Ken Stott.

-Haddrick is also known for having narrated all audio books of the Australian children's/young adult fantasy book series Deltora Quest written by Emily Rodda.
+Haddrick is also known for having narrated all audio books of the Australian children's/young adult fantasy book series Deltora Quest, written by Emily Rodda.

-Selected works
+Selected stage work

-Other stage work in the '70s and ‘80s included major roles for Sydney Theatre Company, State Theatre Company of South Australia and Queensland Theatre Company in classics and new Australian plays, including extensive seasons of the Nimrod Theatre Company production of The Club.
+Other stage work in the '70s and ‘80s included major roles for Sydney Theatre Company, State Theatre Company of South Australia and Queensland Theatre Company in classics and new Australian plays.
+He also played extensive seasons of the Nimrod Theatre Company production of The Club.
 Haddrick received two of the now defunct "Sydney Theatre Critics Circle Awards" for his performances in Long Day's Journey into Night and I'm Not Rappaport.

-The '90s saw him in many roles for Marian Street Theatre and the STC including his King Lear and his much loved Wacka Dawson in The One Day of the Year.
-Haddrick has appeared in Australian-made television from Certain Women and Heartbreak High to Farscape and in numerous feature films.
-Haddrick also played on The Lost Islands playing the tyrant "Q", a 200-year-old ruler.
-On radio, he has performed in hundreds of dramas, documentaries, special features and was frequently heard reading poetry for the ABC.
+In the 1990s he played many roles for Marian Street Theatre and the STC, including King Lear and Wacka Dawson in The One Day of the Year.

+Haddrick appeared in Australian-made television from Certain Women and Heartbreak High to Farscape and in numerous feature films.
+Haddrick also played on The Lost Islands, as the tyrant "Q", a 200-year-old ruler.
+On radio, he has performed in hundreds of dramas, documentaries, and special features.
+He was frequently heard reading poetry for the ABC.